• Skip to primary navigation

 Transformer 0V-24V 1AH, 230V primary, 35V/3A secondary step-down1

-Battery connect through fuse F1 and this fuse is used to protect from overcurrent or short circuit.
+Finally, we connect the battery through fuse F1 and this fuse protects the circuit from overcurrent and short-circuit conditions.

 Formulas with Calculations: